TypeErrorDev/FSJS-5-API-Requests/README.md

 Frameworks, libraries or plugins are not permitted as the focus of this project is to fine tune my ability to work with API's and objects.

+### Future plans

+I will be adding the following features in the next iteration of updates:

+- List/Grid view
+- Custom results displayed

 ### Links

 - Live Site URL: [Employee API Database hosted by Netlify](https://typeerrordev-employee-api.netlify.app/)